 A. Permit required.
 Outdoor dining on a public sidewalk may occur only pursuant to a Sidewalk Cafe License Encroachment Permit (hereinafter “Encroachment Permit”).

 B. Prohibited locations.
-Outside dining will not be permitted on sidewalks designated by City Council resolution as shared bicycle and pedestrian facilities.
+Outside dining shall not be permitted on sidewalks designated by City Council resolution as shared bicycle and pedestrian facilities.

 C. Permit transfer.
 An Encroachment Permit may be transferred to a subsequent operator of the same establishment subject to approval by the Public Works Director and payment of an Encroachment Permit transfer fee established by the City Council.
 Prior to approval of the transfer the Public Works Director may modify the terms of the permit as deemed appropriate to protect public health, safety and welfare.

 D. Zoning requirements.
-Outdoor dining on a public sidewalk shall be subject to the requirements and limitations set forth in Section 20.82.050 (Accessory Outdoor Dining) of the Municipal Code.
-An Encroachment Permit may be processed concurrently with an Accessory Outdoor Dining Permit.
+Outdoor dining on a public sidewalk shall be subject to the requirements provided in Municipal Code Section 20.48.090 (Eating and Drinking Establishments), or any successor statute.
+An Encroachment Permit may be processed concurrently with any permits required by the Zoning Code.

 E. Conditions of approval.
 The Public Works Director shall have the authority to apply conditions to the approval of Encroachment Permits as appropriate to ensure compliance with the provisions of this policy.
 Standard conditions of approval are provided in this Council Policy.
 In addition to these standard conditions, special conditions may be applied as deemed appropriate by the Public Works Director.